tjhadwin/csci-246-spring2021/misc.md

    credit, you should make the suggested edits to your writing sample and submit the original version, submitted version, and a one-half to one-page write-up explaining what you learned about technical writing from this experience.
-3. Escape room.
+3. Complete a virtual escape room.
+In your two-page write-up, explain how you solved at least one of the problems, and note the connections to things that we have learned in this class.
+Be sure to include your team photo in the submission!

 ## With Specific Dates

-These assignments are all due on 26 April 2021 (the Monday of the last week of classes).
+The due dates for these assignments is one week after the event.

 A. [Audun Myers, Separating Noise from Data using Sublevel Set Persistence with Application to Damping Estimation](https://zoom.us/j/97989984180?pwd=MVExY1JzQ1N3S0RJZ3pTRnc4MWlkUT09).
 Monday, 25 January at 15:10.
 B. [Peng Zhang, Efficient Algorithms for Fundamental Problems in Data Science](https://montana.webex.com/montana/j.php?MTID=m16141ab25b6a846dc83b104c6ff50c2b).
 Tuesday, 26 January at 15:00.
-Passsword is `jZJK2sAPn87`.
+Passsword is`jZJK2sAPn87.